Spinal Cord Injury Fact Sheet

 Dr. Nobuko UchidaStemCells, Inc.Neural stem cell transplantation for chronic cervical spinal cord injuryDisease Team Therapy Development – Research$0

-Mark TuszynskiUniversity of California, San DiegoFunctional Neural Relay Formation by Human Neural Stem Cell Grafting in Spinal Cord InjuryEarly Translational III$4,600,447
+Mark H TuszynskiUniversity of California, San DiegoFunctional Neural Relay Formation by Human Neural Stem Cell Grafting in Spinal Cord InjuryEarly Translational III$4,600,447

 Dr. Arnold KriegsteinUniversity of California, San FranciscoHuman ES cell-derived MGE inhibitory interneuron transplantation for spinal cord injuryEarly Translational III$1,623,251